NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/README.md

 ## Registration

 The workshop is open to the public.
 Please complete our [registration form](https://bit.ly/2PHbE34) to attend the event.
-Anyone interested in NWB may request an invitation.

 Note: The workshop schedule is centered around 9am-6pm Central European Time.

 ## Logistics

-We will be using Zoom for the meeting.
-We will send an email the day before the workshop with Zoom links for each day.
+We will be using the Zoom videoconferencing platform for the meeting.
+We will send an email in the days before the workshop with Zoom links.

 It is possible to use Zoom from the browser, but we recommend you install the Zoom app on your computer or phone.
 See installation instructions [here](https://zoom.us/download).